What People Are Saying About

 -- Arnold S. Trebach, Professor Emeritus, American University, founder of the Drug Policy Foundation, and former president of the International Antiprohibitionist League

-"Brian C. Bennett's 'truth: the Anti-drugwar' is the best resource I have found for quickly retrieving the well documented data I use around the world in my presentations on ending drug prohibition.
+"Brian Bennett's 'truth: the Anti-drugwar' is the best resource I have found for quickly retrieving the well documented data I use around the world in my presentations on ending drug prohibition.
 Brian is not only a superb researcher, he also has the unique ability to communicate his findings so you can drill down many levels through charts and tables indicating exactly where his data came from and why it was chosen."

 "Brian Bennett's 'truth: the Anti-drugwar' is the best anti-drug war site on the net.
 It was the most useful resource I used in writing my book, "Lies, Damn Lies, and Drug War Statistics".
 Bennett, unlike the Office of National Drug Control Policy (ONDCP), is honest and transparent in his use of statistics -- ironically, the same statistics ONDCP manipulates and distorts to justify continuing the drug war.
 I recommend it to all people interested in the truth about America's drug war."

--- Matthew Robinson, PhD, Associate Professor of Criminal Justice, Appalachian State University
+-- Matthew Robinson, PhD, Associate Professor of Criminal Justice, Appalachian State University, author "Justice Blind?
+Ideals and Realities of American Criminal Justice" Website

 "Watch out for Brian Bennett's web site.
 First you'll find yourself answering all the questions about drugs you wondered about but could never find the information for on government sites.
 As you navigate through simply and easily, it suddenly becomes clearer and clearer: The Drug War is an indisputable waste of money."

--- Mitch Earleywine, Associate Professor of Psychology, University of Albany (SUNY)
+-- Mitch Earleywine, Associate Professor of Psychology, University of Albany (SUNY), author of "Understanding Marijuana -- A New Look At The Scientific Evidence"

 "Government statistics can be like a big bramble thicket, and anyone who's ever done any reporting relying heavily on state or federal facts and figures knows that, when you've got a bureaucrat hiding inside his numbers, it's nearly impossible to pull them out.
 Nowhere is this more true than when dealing with marijuana, with the feds maintaining a death grip on their hysterical Drug War arguments in the face of ever-mounting evidence proving they are just plain wrong."